nrfconnect/sdk-nrf/samples/nrf9160/modem_shell/README.rst

 Additionally, you need to program the nRF52840 side of the nRF9160 DK as instructed in :ref:`lte_sensor_gateway`.

-Compile the :ref:`bluetooth-hci-lpuart-sample` as follows:
+Compile the :ref:`bluetooth-hci-lpuart-sample` sample as follows:

 .. code-block:: console